 Changing your Mailing Address

 Please contact MPU if you need to change the address on your billing statement.
 If you are going to be away from where the bill is currently being delivered, MPU can add a seasonal address for those who may go south for the winter or north for the summer.
 It is recommended that MPU be contacted directly versus changing the information with the U.S. Post Office to avoid statement delivery delays.
 Any late charges applied related to failure to notify MPU of an address change will not be waived.
 Changing a mailing address will not affect the services MPU provides to you as a customer.

 Customer Consent Form

-MPU personnel cannot disclose any information about an account, including account balance, to persons not listed on an account.
 Wisconsin Act 25 provides that Customer Information must be protected from disclosure.
 Customer information may not be released by MPU to any person without the customer’s consent.
-Customer information includes the following: Name, Address, Phone Number, Social Security Number, Payment History, Consumption/usage data, and Billing information (including past due amounts).
+Customer information includes the following: Name, Address, Phone Number, Social Security Number, Payment History, Consumption/usage data, and Billing information (including account balance, current and past due amounts).
 MPU personnel have been instructed to not disclose any of this information without written authorization from the customer.
-A copy of this authorization form can be found at New Customer Consent Form.
+A copy of this authorization form can be found here: Customer Consent Form.

 Medical Needs Customers

 If you use medical equipment that requires electricity, and if a loss of power would be life threatening, please be sure to have an emergency backup plan in place.
 It is customer responsibility to know how long they are able to stay in their residence before needing to go to a location where there is electricity (family member, friend, or public location).
 For those customers using oxygen equipment, it is critical for your safety, and, in the event of an emergency, the safety of responders, that the home is clearly stickered in the main windows or entrances stating that oxygen is present and in use.